IIITLucknowSWEngg/CSITTeam013/Assignment1/SRS.md

 - **API (Application Programming Interface)**:
   The streaming service shall provide an API to allow third-party developers to integrate its content catalog and user management systems into other platforms.
 The API shall provide access to the movie, TV show, and sports event catalogs, user preferences, watchlists, and account management features.
 Proper API documentation shall be provided to facilitate integration.

-- **Social Media Integration**:
-  The service shall allow users to share content (movies, shows, sports) on popular social media platforms, including:
-  - Facebook
-  - Twitter
-  - Instagram
-  Users shall be able to log in using their social media accounts to streamline the registration process.

 - **Customer Support**:
   The service shall offer customer support through: